Snags on COVID-19 relief may force weekend sessions

-WASHINGTON — It's a hurry up and wait moment on Capitol Hill as congressional negotiators on a must-pass, almost $1 trillion COVID-19 economic relief package struggled through a handful of remaining snags on Thursday.
-The holdups mean a weekend session now appears virtually certain, along with a stopgap spending bill to avert a partial government shutdown at midnight Friday.
+WASHINGTON — It's a hurry up and wait moment on Capitol Hill as congressional negotiators on a must-pass, almost $1 trillion COVID-19 economic relief package struggled through a handful of remaining snags.
+The holdups mean a weekend session now appears virtually certain, and a top lawmaker warned that a government shutdown this weekend can't be ruled out.

+All sides appeared hopeful that the wrangling wouldn't derail the legislation, even as the chances for announcing a deal Thursday slipped away.
+After being bogged down for much of the day, negotiators reported behind-the-scenes progress Thursday night.

+Lawmakers were told to expect to be in session and voting this weekend.

+“We must not slide into treating these talks like routine negotiations to be conducted at Congress’ routine pace," Senate Majority Leader Mitch McConnell, R-Ky., said.
+“The Senate is not going anywhere until we have COVID relief out the door."

-The hangups involve an effort by GOP conservatives to curb emergency lending programs by the Treasury Department and Federal Reserve, a Democratic demand to eliminate local government matching requirements for COVID-related disaster grants, and myriad smaller disagreements over non-pandemic add-ons, lawmakers and aides said.
+The hangups involved an effort by GOP conservatives to curb emergency lending programs by the Treasury Department and the Federal Reserve, a Democratic demand to eliminate local government matching requirements for COVID-19-related disaster grants and myriad smaller disagreements over non-pandemic add-ons, lawmakers and aides said.

-The delays aren't unusual for legislation of this size and importance, but lawmakers are eager to leave Washington for the holidays and are getting antsy.
+The delays weren't unusual for legislation of this size and importance, but lawmakers are eager to leave Washington for the holidays and are getting antsy.

-“Do we want to lapse into politics as usual and let negotiations lose steam?
-Do we want to haggle and spar like this was an ordinary political exercise?" asked Senate Majority Leader Mitch McConnell, R-Ky.

 The pending bill is the first significant legislative response to the pandemic since the landmark CARES Act passed virtually unanimously in March, delivering $1.8 trillion in aid and more generous $600 per week bonus jobless benefits and $1,200 direct payments to individuals.